-Our ability to sell Injected Treprostinil is dependent on market acceptance of generic treprostinil for parenteral administration by patients, health care providers and by third-party payors, while interactions with these persons and entities are subject to compliance requirements.
+Sales of Injected Treprostinil are dependent on market acceptance of generic treprostinil for parenteral administration by patients, health care providers and by third-party payors, while interactions with these persons and entities are subject to compliance requirements.
 The commercial success of Injected Treprostinil may also be impacted by increasing generic competition which may result in declining prices for Injected Treprostinil.